 Most tax returns, corporate or personal, are usually assessed as filed by the taxpayer.
 In some cases, however, Revenue Canada will disagree with the taxpayer’s return, and impose additional taxes.
 This can occur due to an arithmetic or clerical error.
 Or there may be a dispute as to the appropriate treatment of a deduction claimed.
 This is especially common for a corporation being audited.

 When a Notice of Assessment or Reassessment is received by a taxpayer indicating that taxes are due, there are procedures designed to permit the taxpayer to challenge any increased tax assessment.
 Provided that the dollar amount is sufficiently high, a professional, either the accountant who prepared the return or if there are technical or tax interpretation issues one of our experienced Toronto tax lawyers, should be involved from the outset.
+Our team knows how to dispute CRA reassessments and we have years of experience dealing with CRA tax auditors.

 When dealing with a tax auditor who intends to issue a tax reassessment, your professional Canadian tax lawyer should discuss the proposed changes with him or her.
 Set out your position with respect to any disputed tax points, and the sections of the Income Tax Act and previously decided cases which support it.
 Explain why you took the positions which you did.
 The situation can sometimes be resolved with a reasonable compromise.